Smart Meter Project

 Installation of the new meters should take just a few minutes, but please call the City’s Customer Service representatives at 302-422-6616 to discuss your specific situation.

 What if I own a business?

 A temporary electric service interruption will occur at the time of an electric meter change.
 In most cases the power will be out approximately 60 seconds, but it could take up to 10 minutes.
 Water service will not be interrupted during the installation of water meters.
-Approximately 1-2 weeks prior to changing your meters you will be contacted to inform you of when crews will be switching out your meters.
+We will leave a door hanger notifying you that the work has been complete.
 If you have any concerns, please contact the City’s Customer Service representatives at 302-422-6616.